BreakinAnt/bank-statement/README.md

 - fix bug where list may not update after logging to another user
 - better user/login authetication
 - be able to register a new user on the front-end
-- calculate user's account balance with transactions made and show it on the interface<br/>
+- calculate user's account balance with transactions made and show it on the interface